-- The funding model will reward for the quality of teaching, research, and societal influence. - The university index will be in force. - University funding will not depend on the amount of tuition fees collected. - Universities must be ensured sufficient resources to fulfil their task of continuous learning.

-- The university funding model will reward universities for the number of study credits acquired by students.
+- The funding model will reward for the quality of teaching, research, and societal influence. - The university index will be in force. - University funding will not depend on the amount of tuition fees collected. - Universities must be ensured sufficient resources to fulfil their task of continuous learning. - The university funding model will reward universities for the number of study credits acquired by students.
 This way, the model will encourage universities to offer a variety of courses, modules, and lifelong learning opportunities to students from other universities as well. - Faculties have strong core funding, and they will set their strategic indicators themselves.
-The strategic indicators will encourage the promotion of sustainability, internationality, and other strategic targets of the University. - The university funding model will encourage the completion of internationalisation modules. - The University will reward faculties for the international mobility of students and staff.
+The strategic indicators will encourage the promotion of sustainability, internationality, and other strategic targets of the University.

+- The university funding model will encourage internationalisation. - The University will reward faculties for the international mobility of students and staff. - University funding also covers increasing the number of start-up places for universities.